 Steampunk clothing also is a big trend, although it is not specific to Halloween.
 Hips and Curves (Plus Size lingerie & costumes) released their Halloween photo collection and most of it was Steampunk themed.

 There are some new things in the Steampunk clothing world for 2017.
-Metal sunglasses instead of googles is one of my favorites.
+Metal sunglasses instead of goggles is one of my favorites.
 Steampunk coats, shrugs, and jackets seem to be big this year too.
-For men corset vests and cargo pants and making statements.
+For men, corset vests and cargo pants and making statements.
 The look is less fussy Victorian and more gothic streetwear.
-The costume stores have plenty of options too and I am surprised to see the quality isn’t too bad.
+The costume stores have plenty of options, too, and I am surprised to see the quality isn’t too bad.
 I may pick some up on clearance after Halloween.

-A big trend for kids and teens this year is everything, Harley Quinn, a DC Comics supervillain.
+A big trend for kids and teens this year is everything Harley Quinn, the DC Comics supervillain.
 She is the Joker’s other half and dresses like a vintage court jester.
-Red and black are her colors but in the 1920s classic black and white would have been more popular.
+Red and black are her colors, but in the 1920s, classic black and white would have been more popular.
 People in the 1920s were obsessed with living in the 17th century.
 They went to many Halloween parties dressed like courtesans, jesters, and clowns.
 Do a Pinterest search for 1920s vintage costumes and you’ll see many examples of these costumes.
-In 2017, there are many evil clowns, classic peirrot clowns, and good and bad jester costumes to choose from.
-It may not be an obvious 1920s costume but armed with a little vintage trivia you could be the talk of the party!
+For 2017, there are many evil clowns, classic Pierrot clowns, and good and bad jester costumes to choose from.
+It may not be an obvious 1920s costume, but armed with a little vintage trivia you could be the talk of the party!

 Dracula / Vampire / Movie Monsters

 Old Hollywood monster movies are always a classic Halloween costume.
-For women, Bride of Frankenstein is a biggy and for men, Dracula / vampire is a classic.
+For women, Bride of Frankenstein is a biggie, and for men, Dracula / vampire is a classic.
 The Mummy returns with new options this year.
-I have seen Victorian mummies, 20s mummies, 30s mummies, and some ghosts, bats, and werewolves.
-The idea for these costume is not new but the styling can be shaped from any vintage decade.
+I have seen Victorian mummies, ’20s mummies, ’30s mummies, and some ghosts, bats, and werewolves.
+The idea for these costume is not new, but the styling can be shaped from any vintage decade.
 Take inspired from these 1930s inspired classic costumes for women and for men.

 More 1920s costume ideas